 This accreditation provides reassurance regarding high standards of teaching and course content.

-Participants who successfully complete this course can use the qualification as evidence of CPD hours required of membership COSRT.
+Participants who successfully complete this course can use the qualification as evidence of CPD hours required for membership of COSRT.

 The Grove’s courses have been successfully recognised as CPD for members of the following membership bodies: BACP, UKCP, COSRT, NCP, NCS, AHPP, BPS, among others.
 Organisations such as universities, colleges, the NHS, Relate, MIND, and Place2B have also supported their therapists in taking training with The Grove.
 This is a mark of unofficial validation of our courses as worthy of being listed on the CPD logs for these organisations and therapists.